Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 I have chosen to work with CPUFried kexts since I get the best power consumption with them.
 Even better results can be achieved with voltageshilft.

-# This whole project would not be possible whithout the help and patience of marianopela (https://github.com/marianopela/Lenovo-Ideapad-S540-14IML-Hackintosh)
+# This whole project would not be possible whithout the help and patience of: marianopela (https://github.com/marianopela/Lenovo-Ideapad-S540-14IML-Hackintosh) and lietxia (https://github.com/lietxia/XiaoXinAir14IML_2019_hackintosh)

 # UPDATE 3-1-2020